roshanboys/roshanboys.github.io/_posts/2020-12-06-brighter-life.md

 published: true
 ---

 The fundamental requirement is to make a habit of looking only on the bright side of an event and not the dark side for staying happy.
 If you want to fly higher, then you should try to become as lightweight as possible, you should drop all your burdens which you are carrying with you.
 And the biggest burden is sadness.
-No sadness filled mind can complete a big voyage.
+A sadness filled mind never can complete a big voyage.

 <iframe id="instagram-embed-0" class="instagram-media instagram-media-rendered" style="background: white; max-width: 350px; width: calc(100% - 2px); border-radius: 3px; border: 1px solid #dbdbdb; box-shadow: none; display: block; margin: 0px 0px 12px; min-width: 350px; padding: 0px;" src="https://www.instagram.com/p/Bxu94ZuH0s3/embed?utm_source=ig_embedembed/captioned/" scrolling="no" data-instgrm-payload-id="instagram-media-payload-0" height="380" frameborder="0"><span data-mce-type="bookmark" style="display: inline-block; width: 0px; overflow: hidden; line-height: 0;" class="mce_SELRES_start"></span><span data-mce-type="bookmark" style="display: inline-block; width: 0px; overflow: hidden; line-height: 0;" class="mce_SELRES_start"></span><span data-mce-type="bookmark" style="display: inline-block; width: 0px; overflow: hidden; line-height: 0;" class="mce_SELRES_start"></span></iframe>